-Our sausage zucchini galette is a fantastic way to enjoy a savory pastry.
+Are you overloaded with zucchini?
+Our sausage zucchini galette is a fantastic way to enjoy a savory pastry and use up all the extra zucchini or summer squash.
 Serve it for brunch or dinner and you’ll be the hero!
-Sausage and Zucchini Galette on a cutting board
+This savory galette with sausage might look fancy but it’s the easiest no-fuss dish ever.

-Sausage and Zucchini Galette
+Savory Galette with Sausage and Zucchini

-Sausage and Zucchini Galette Recipe that's easy and quick for dinner | @whiteonrice
+Video: Sausage and Zucchini Galette Recipe

 Even in Winter, we can find some decent zucchini in the markets and though zucchini explodes in Summer, it’s still one of our favorite vegetables to enjoy in Winter.
 From zucchini noodles to zucchini desserts, it’s a vegetable that’s always easy to please and always hiding somewhere in our vegetable bin.
 Adding some sausage and warm oven-love to some zucchini slices resulted in a super delicious galette that no one can ever say no to.